r13i/kubernetes-the-hard-way/README.md

 > Requirements: [Cloudflare's CFSSL](https://github.com/cloudflare/cfssl)

+> The following steps are condensed in the [bootstrap.sh](./certificates/bootstrap.sh) script for quick setup.

 After creating the infrastructure in the previous step [Create the infrastructure](#create-the-infrastructure), make sure to `cd` into `certificates/`, then run the following: